NY, US · AI law tracker

 A10583 — NY, US

 A10583 is an AI governance legislation from NY, currently committee.
-This bill would prohibit New York state entities from using AI for decisions impacting individual rights or services [1].
-AIGI tracks 1 primary-source update on this bill; the most recent was published on 2024-06-20.
+Bill A10583 seeks to prohibit New York state entities from using AI for decisions impacting individuals' rights, benefits, or services [1].
+AIGI tracks 2 primary-source updates on this bill; the most recent was published on 2024-06-20.

 Status & timeline